-Robert Mueller's Russia Report Is Coming Soon.
+Robert Mueller's Russia Report Is Coming Thursday.
 Here's What You Need To Know

-Special counsel Robert Mueller's report is expected to arrive this week.
-Whether it wafts in like a feather or falls to Earth like an asteroid, here's what you need to know.

 What is it?